Global Medical Device Nomenclature: Structure

 The GMDN term and other associated data is copyright protected and the GMDN is a Trademark.

 Uniquely each GMDN term has a set of attributes, known as Collective Terms, which help to navigate the GMDN Database and aid the selection of a GMDN term by medical condition or product feature.

 The GMDN is used by regulators, healthcare providers and others for activities such as medical device recalls, adverse event reporting and postmarket surveillance and monitoring, as well as inventory control and other healthcare management functions.

 The GMDN Agency updates the GMDN utilizing member change requests, to add a new generic device term or to change an existing Term Name or Definition.
-The decisions are made by an international expert team, according to ISO 15225.
 The GMDN Agency releases updates to the GMDN on a daily basis, on their interactive website, the GMDN Database.
 Only Members have access to the GMDN Database.
 Since 1 April 2019 GMDN membership and therefore access to GMDN Terms and Codes has been free of any charge.
 The GMDN is available in English and other languages.

-International use
+Global use of GMDN

+The GMDN is used by Regulators in around 70 countries worldwide and has members in circa 140 countries across the globe.

 The GMDN is part of the 'minimum data set' of the US FDA Unique Device Identification regulation for the registration of new Medical Devices intended for use in the United States.
 This follows the international consensus established by the International Medical Device Regulators Forum (IMDRF).